 Garage couldn’t be prouder of him and this milestone, because Savella has been part of the Garage family since the beginning, with both starting out almost at the same time.
-He first appeared in our pages not as a designer but as part of the Street Dapper Kings 2011 and later on got to show more of his personal style with his group B Tribe.
+He first appeared in our pages not as a designer but to show his personal style then became a part of the Street Dapper Kings 2011.
 Savella then went on to get featured in Garage‘s Designer Profile section, and his designs have graced the covers of the magazine, as worn by our cover boys, and has worked with us for fashion collaborations .

 With so much history between Savella and Garage, it is but fitting that we catch up with the designer and hear his own take on how the past 10 years have been for him, what the next 10 could be like, and the collection that he’s ringing his 10th anniversary in, ZSX.